Catddly/Raven-Engine/README.md

 ## Acknowledgements

-This project now is mainly learning from [kajiya](https://github.com/EmbarkStudios/kajiya) and kajiya is a real great material to learn render features and programming techniques.
+This project is now mainly learning from [kajiya](https://github.com/EmbarkStudios/kajiya) and kajiya is a real great material to learn render features and programming techniques.
+Hope everyone should have a look!